How To Measure Power Consumption

 So while we’ve never written specifically about how to measure power consumption, we’ve definitely written near it!
 We suggest you look back over a few of these blogs to give yourself a refresher course before we dive into the current topic.

-For example, “How An Electric Meter Reads Power Usage” and “How to Read an Electric Meter and Calculate Energy Usage” are good places to start.
+For example, “How to Read an Electric Meter and Calculate Energy Usage” is a good place to start.
 You’ll find additional information regarding this overall topic in the blogs “How Much Electrical Power Do I Need For My Home” and “Troubleshooting A High Electric Bill.

 And now that we’re done with that fun and informative recap, dear reader, let’s move on to the topic at hand: How to measure power consumption.